Back to CNNs Hub

 Introduction

-Today, we take that math and translate it into a pure PyTorch implementation.
-We will build every component from scratch: a custom Conv2D layer, pooling operations, activation functions, and three complete CNN architectures of increasing depth.
+Now we translate that into code.
+This post walks through a pure PyTorch implementation: a custom Conv2D layer, pooling operations, and three CNN architectures of increasing depth.

 View Full Setup on GitHub